sisl/PyroRL/paper/paper.md

     - `2 = POPULATED_INDEX` – whether or not a square is a populated area or not
     - `3 = EVACUATING_INDEX` – whether or not a square is evacuating or not
     - `4 = PATHS_INDEX` – the number of paths a square is a part of
 - Action Space: whether or not to evacuate.
-If evacuating, the action taker must chooe a specific populated area to evacuate, as well as a path to evacuate from.
+If evacuating, the action taker must choose a specific populated area to evacuate, as well as a path to evacuate from.
 - Transition Model: determined by the stochastic nature of the wildfire implementation, which we describe below
 - Reward Model: +1 for every populated area that has not evacuated and isn't burned down, and -100 if a populated area is burned down

-Finally, our stochastic wildfire model is taken from Julian, et. al (2018):
+Finally, our stochastic wildfire model is taken from Julian, et. al [@julian2018autonomous]:

 - *Fuel*: Each fire cell has an initial fuel level $\sim \mathcal{N}(8.5,\,3)$
     - A cell currently on fire has its fuel levels drop by $1$ after each time step until it runs out of fuel